midtown-ai/www/docs/glossary/h.md

    * [Bayes Search]
   1. Meta model ...
 Required to avoid over-fitting and under-fitting.

- :warning: High dimensional grid search, = the [curse of dimensionality]
+/// warning | High dimensional grid search, = the [curse of dimensionality]
+///

  In general, if the number of combinations is limited enough, we can use the [Grid Search] technique.
 But when the number of combinations increases, we should try [Random Search] or [Bayes Search] as they are less computationally expensive.